ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

     implicit zero value from the y-axis.
   * ``y_axis_minimum``: Minimum y-axis value.
   * ``y_axis_maximum``: Maximum y-axis value.
-  * ``num_build``: Number of builds back to show on this plot.
+  * ``num_builds``: Number of builds back to show on this plot.
-    An empty string means all builds.
-Must not be "0".
+    An empty string or not defined mean all builds.
+    Must not be "0", the default is 10.
   * ``data_series``: a list of data series definitions comprised of:

     * ``data_file``: a path pattern relative to the workspace root to a file